sksingh1202/engage-teams-clone/README.md

 ## Features
 1. #### Video Call
+    - The application supports Group Video Call of theoretically infinite but practically, depending on the bandwidth of the users.
     - The home page has options to **start** a new meeting or **join** an ongoing meeting using the **meeting link**.
 The users can join the meeting by **directly** typing in the URL in the browser window too.
     - The meeting link is **validated** for it's existence before any user can enter the meeting.
     - Participants have an option to copy the **meeting link** using a button.